zelanko/sql-docs.de-de/docs/relational-databases/system-stored-procedures/filestream-and-filetable-sp-filestream-force-garbage-collection.md

  Erfordert die Mitgliedschaft in der Datenbankrolle db_owner.

 ## <a name="examples"></a>Beispiele
- Die folgenden Beispiele auszuführen, der Garbage Collector für FILESTREAM-Container in der `FSDB` Datenbank.
+ In den folgenden Beispielen wird der Garbage Collector für FILESTREAM-Container in der `FSDB`-Datenbank ausgeführt.

 ### <a name="a-specifying-no-container"></a>A. Angeben keines Containers